aptech/docs/docs/CR-isden.rst

     tol = 1e-25;

-    //Create a vector that contains a denormal x = { 1, exp(-724.5), 3 };
+    // Create a vector that contains a denormal x = { 1, exp(-724.5), 3 };

     if isden(x);
-       //Get the index of all elements between 0 and tol idx = indexcat(x,0|tol);
+       // Get the index of all elements between 0 and tol idx = indexcat(x,0|tol);
-       //Set all elements between 0 and tol equal to 0 x[idx] = 0;
+       // Set all elements between 0 and tol equal to 0 x[idx] = 0;
     endif;